Enriching continuous Lagrange finite element approximation spaces using neural networks

 \section{Enriching the finite element method with additive priors}

-In this section, we assume that a prior knowledge of the solution to \eqref{eq:ob_pde} is available.
+In this section, we assume that a prior knowledge of the solution to~\eqref{eq:ob_pde} is available.
 In what follows, we call this information a ``prior''.
 This prior is denoted by $\bm{x} \mapsto u_{\theta}(\bm{x})$ with parameters $\theta$, and we assume that it can be constructed with the desired regularity $u_{\theta} \in H^{q+1}(\Omega)\cap H_0^1(\Omega)$ for $1\leqslant q\leqslant k$, where $k$ is the polynomial degree of the enriched FEM.
-In this section and the next two, the prior will be general, but up the \cref{sec:prior_construction}, it will be the prediction of a parametric PINN.
+In this section and the following two, the prior is assumed to be a general function.
+However, from \cref{sec:prior_construction} onwards, the prior will be the prediction of a parametric PINN.
 In \cref{sec:modified_problem_add}, we first show how to use this prior to enriching classical finite element spaces.
 Then, in \cref{sec:error_estimates_add}, we prove a convergence estimate for the resulting method.